Wentz, Eagles keep NFC East hopes alive by beating Redskins

 UP NEXT

-Eagles: host the Cowboys in what could be a crucial game to decide who wins the division.
+Eagles host the Cowboys in what could be the deciding game for who wins the division.

 Follow AP Sports Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno